On This Page

 Most classes are taught once every two years, requiring at least two years in the program to complete all courses.
 Students who have been admitted to the program may enroll in these seven classes, and upon satisfactory completion of them, will receive notification of their completion of the accredited CAMPEP Medical Physics Education Program as denoted on their official transcript from Dartmouth.

-Note that ENGG-700: Responsible and Ethical Conduct of Research is required for both the PhD program and for CAMPEP accreditation.
-The certificate program requires either ENGG-700 or PH-222: Ethics in Health and Health Care.
+Note that ENGG 700: Responsible and Ethical Conduct of Research is required for both the PhD program and for CAMPEP accreditation.
+The certificate program requires either ENGG 700 or PH 222: Ethics in Health and Health Care.

-If you are interested in the program, you must complete the Dartmouth Engineering PhD application process.
+You must complete the Dartmouth Engineering PhD application process.

 Follow these additional instructions: